Skip to main content

 1. INTAKE: Intake the information or evidence of a compliance violation

-2. PRESENT Request additional information or counter-evidence from the Certified Installer.
+2. INVESTIGATE: Request additional information or counter-evidence from the Certified Installer.
 Certified Installer has 48 hours to respond.
-Certified Installers are strongly encouraged to take additional precautions (recommendations below) to ensure that strong counter-evidence is available in the event of extreme customer claims.
+Certified Installers are strongly encouraged to take additional precautions (details below) to ensure that strong counter-evidence is available in the event of extreme customer claims.

 3. ACTION: Render a decision and take action.